farfarawaylabs/react-native-beautiful-ui-OLD/README.md

 You should also install react-native-elements (https://react-native-elements.github.io/)

+If you plan on using the screen component, you should also install react-native-safe-area-context library (https://github.com/th3rdwave/react-native-safe-area-context) for better safe area handling (recommended anyways).

 This package is also using our own Layout package which you can find here: https://github.com/farfarawaylabs/react-native-layout

 ## Components in this library: